UT-CHG/BET/doc/examples/examples_overview.rst

 respect to a geometric property related to numerical accuracy in computing the solution to the stochastic inverse problem with a finite number of samples.

-See :ref:`linear_sensitivity` for a suite of examples based on optimizing a QoI map from a space of linear QoI maps under different optimization criteria.
+See :ref:`linear_sensitivity` for an example based on optimizing a QoI map from a space of linear QoI maps under different optimization criteria.